News: Big Impact, Innovation, News, Qld, Research

 RESEARCH

-Prof. Mark Kendall, who started this work at the University of Queensland (UQ), has developed a device, dubbed the HD-MAP (previously known as the Nanopatch™), that could revolutionise vaccine delivery.
-The HD-MAP is a one square-centimetre silicon patch covered with thousands of vaccine-coated micro-projections.
-These pass through the skin’s outer layer to deliver the vaccine directly to the immune cells in the skin, which are more efficient at mounting an immune response than muscle.
+Prof. Mark Kendall, who started this work at the University of Queensland (UQ), has developed a device, dubbed the HD-MAP, that could revolutionise vaccine delivery.
+The HD-MAP, previously known as the Nanopatch™, is a one square-centimetre silicon patch covered with thousands of vaccine-coated micro-projections.
+These pass through the skin’s outer layer to deliver the vaccine directly to the immune cells in the skin.
+These cells mount a more efficient immune response than muscle, which vaccines are traditionally delivered into.
 Tests showed that only 1-2.5% of the dose currently used for influenza and polio vaccines was needed to elicit the same immune response.
-It is now being commericalised by spin-out Vaxxas.
+The HD-MAP now being commericalised by spin-out Vaxxas.

 Scanning electron micrograph of the Nanopatch™